sean-smith/scale-out-computing-on-aws/docs/tutorials/job-licenses-flexlm.md

  [157] [INFO] [Ignoring job_33 as we we dont have enough: matlab_lic_audiosystemtoolbox]
 ```

-!!!danger "SOCA ensures licenses provisioned for given jobs are in use before provisioning capacity for new jobs"
+!!!danger "Scale-Out Computing on AWS ensures licenses provisioned for given jobs are in use before provisioning capacity for new jobs"
     Let say you have 10 licenses available and you submit `job1` and `job2` which both have a requirement of 5 licenses.
-SOCA will determine licenses are available and will start provision the capacity.
+Scale-Out Computing on AWS will determine licenses are available and will start provision the capacity.

     Shortly after you submit `job3` which require another 5 licenses.
 The first 2 jobs may not have started yet, meaning you still have 10 licenses available (even though the 10 licenses will be used by job1 and job2 as soon as they start).
     In that case we skip `job3` until both `job1` and `job2` and in running state.

 !!!warning "Invalid Resource"
     You can not submit if you are using an invalid resource (aka: resource not recognized by the scheduler).
-If you are getting this error, refer to section ==Integration with SOCA==)
+If you are getting this error, refer to section ==Integration with Scale-Out Computing on AWS==)
     ```bash
     qsub -l matlab_lic_fakeresource=3 -- /bin/sleep 60
     qsub: Unknown resource Resource_List.matlab_lic_fakeresource